opsmill/infrahub/docs/development/backend.md

-# Setting up a backend development environment
+# Backend guide

-In order start developing Infrahub, it is recommended to have a decent knowledge about topics such as Docker, Python and generally UNIX systems.
+In order start developing on Infrahub backend, it is recommended to have a decent knowledge about topics such as Docker, Python and generally UNIX systems.
 Tools such as Docker and Python virtual environment help us in isolating the development work without interfering with the system itself.
 In this guide, we will use:

-* [Python](https://www.python.org/) to be able to run the code,
+* [Python](https://www.python.org/) to be able to run the code
-* [Invoke](https://www.pyinvoke.org/) to run some commands bundled with Infrahub,
+* [Invoke](https://www.pyinvoke.org/) to run some commands bundled with Infrahub
-* [Poetry](https://python-poetry.org/) to manage our Python virtual environment, and,
+* [Poetry](https://python-poetry.org/) to manage our Python virtual environment
-* [Docker](https://www.docker.com/) and its Compose extension to run dependencies such as the database, cache and queueing system.
+* [Docker](https://www.docker.com/) and its Compose extension to run dependencies such as the database, cache and queueing system

 To fetch Infrahub's code, we will use git and we will use the `develop` branch.